A robust graph-based approach to observational equivalence: Rooted states

 In the former case, in $\focussed{G}$, the source of the operation edge $e_G$ coincides with the input.
 The edge $e_G$ itself gives the desired operation path in $\focussed{G}$.

-In the latter case, the operation path $P_{G'}$ from the input to the token source in $\focussed{G'}$ does not contain the outgoing operation edge $e_{G'}$ of the token; otherwise, the edge $e_{G'}$ must be preceded by the token edge in the operation path $P_{G'}$, which is a contradiction.
-Therefore, the operation path $P_{G'}$ in $\focussed{G'}$ is inherited in $\focussed{G}$, becoming a path $P_G$ from the input to the source of the incoming operation edge $e_G$ of the token.
-In the state $\focussed{G}$, the path $P_G$ followed by the edge $e_G$ yields the desired operation path. \item When the interaction rule (4) is used, the transition $\focussed{G'} \tobul \focussed{G}$ changes the token from a $(k+1)$-th outgoing edge of an operation edge $e$ to a $(k+2)$-th outgoing edge of the same operation edge $e$, for some $k \in \N$.
-In $\focussed{G'}$, the token source is not an input, and therefore, there exists an operation path $P_{G'}$ from the input to the token source, by induction hypothesis.
+In the latter case, the operation path $P_{G'}$ from the input to the focus source in $\focussed{G'}$ does not contain the outgoing operation edge $e_{G'}$ of the focus; otherwise, the edge $e_{G'}$ must be preceded by the focus edge in the operation path $P_{G'}$, which is a contradiction.
+Therefore, the operation path $P_{G'}$ in $\focussed{G'}$ is inherited in $\focussed{G}$, becoming a path $P_G$ from the input to the source of the incoming operation edge $e_G$ of the focus.
+In the state $\focussed{G}$, the path $P_G$ followed by the edge $e_G$ yields the desired operation path. \item When the interaction rule in \autoref{fig:interaction-opr-next} is used, the transition $\focussed{G'} \tobul \focussed{G}$ changes the focus from a $(k+1)$-th outgoing edge of an operation edge $e$ to a $(k+2)$-th outgoing edge of the same operation edge $e$, for some $k \in \N$.
+In $\focussed{G'}$, the focus source is not an input, and therefore, there exists an operation path $P_{G'}$ from the input to the focus source, by induction hypothesis.

-The operation path $P_{G'}$ ends with the operation edge $e$, and no outgoing edge of the edge $e$ is involved in the path $P_{G'}$; otherwise, the edge $e$ must appear more than once in the path $P_{G'}$, which is a contradiction by Lem.~\ref{lem:UniqueDistinctOprPathFromInput}.
-Therefore, the path $P_{G'}$ is inherited exactly as it is in $\focussed{G}$, and it gives the desired operation path. \item When the interaction rule (5a) is used, by the same reasoning as in the case of rule (4), $\focussed{G'}$ has an operation path $P_{G'}$ from the input to the token source, where the incoming operation edge $e_{G'}$ of the token appears exactly once, at the end.
-Removing the edge $e_{G'}$ from the path $P_{G'}$ yields another operation path $P$ from the input in $\focussed{G'}$, and it also gives an operation path from the input to the token source in $\focussed{G}$. \end{itemize} \end{proof}
+The operation path $P_{G'}$ ends with the operation edge $e$, and no outgoing edge of the edge $e$ is involved in the path $P_{G'}$; otherwise, the edge $e$ must appear more than once in the path $P_{G'}$, which is a contradiction by \autoref{lem:UniqueDistinctOprPathFromInput}.
+Therefore, the path $P_{G'}$ is inherited exactly as it is in $\focussed{G}$, and it gives the desired operation path. \item When the interaction rule in \autoref{fig:interaction-opr-last} is used, by the same reasoning as in the case of \autoref{fig:interaction-opr-next}, $\focussed{G'}$ has an operation path $P_{G'}$ from the input to the focus source, where the incoming operation edge $e_{G'}$ of the focus appears exactly once, at the end.
+Removing the edge $e_{G'}$ from the path $P_{G'}$ yields another operation path $P$ from the input in $\focussed{G'}$, and it also gives an operation path from the input to the focus source in $\focussed{G}$. \qedhere \end{itemize} \end{proof}